Java process launch configuration

 • Add some command line flags that all processes require, specific to the Java version.

-The method for changing a process's command line depends on the process type.
+The method for changing how a process is launched depends on the process type.
 The section below illustrates setting a Java option (-Dmy_property=my_value) and setting an environment variable (MY_ENV=my_value).

 export MY_ENV=my_value